jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 ### Version 0.2.1 (Stable) - TBA
 - Improvement: Changed bounding box precision from float to double
-- Improvement: Reduced memory usage by removing the response buffering
+- Improvement: Reduced memory usage of the network stack by removing the response buffering
 - Bugfix: Outdated jars are removed on bboxdb_update

 ### Version 0.2.0 (Stable) - 11.01.2017